justmedusty/i386-XV6-Rework/README.md

   - Added basic function to do cpu usage averaging to dynamically set time quanta for processes based on a the mean process life in clock cycles

-  - Added per-cpu runqeueus so each cpu will have its own runqueue, will also soon implement rebalancing alongside this
+  - Added per-cpu runqeueus so each cpu will have its own runqueue, will also soon implement rebalancing alongside this.

+  - No more iteration through every process on sleep, wakeup, scheduling.
+All done on the per-cpu runqueues, a global ready queue and a global sleep queue.
+This means a lot less time is spent running through every process, the ones we need are already in queue so just pluck them out of there.
+Not constant time but it is a lot faster.

   - Added basic signals, can be seen in signal.h.
-Signals can be masked and ignored via the sigignore system call (non fatal signals only) signal handlers not properly implemented yet will get to this later.
+Signals can be masked and ignored via the sigignore system call (non fatal signals only) signal handlers not properly implemented yet will get to this later (Just need to save the eip of the sig handler and at the end of the routine make sure to force a sig_return style function that restores process context to previous instruction pointer and regs).

   - Added mounting of secondary filesystems, can be mounted on any directory in your main filesystem.
 Can traverse across the mount point and use commands across the mountpoint